TotalKrill/nvim/README.md

 Intro
 -----

-This is my private vim setting, it might be updated or it might not.
+This is my private nvim setting, it might be updated or it might not.
 The settings are somewhat commented in the .vimrc file

 I am not responsible for anything you destroy by using